-Congenital scoliosis is caused by poorly or oddly formed bones in the spine.
-This is present before a child is born, but it might not show up until much later in life.
+Congenital scoliosis is when scoliosis is present at birth and is caused by poorly formed bones in the spine.
+Sometimes congenital scoliosis might not show up until later in childhood.

-Connective tissue disorders, such as Marfan Syndrome, can also cause scoliosis.
+Conditions that affect connective tissue like Marfan Syndrome can also cause scoliosis.

 Signs and symptoms of scoliosis